Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Subjective Experiment for PCQA

 \subsection{Equipment and Environment}

-HTC Vive devices with an HMD and two hand controllers were used for every subject to interact in our test.
-The headset features resolution of $1080\times1200$ pixels per eye, namely $2160\times1200$ pixels, and a 110-degree field of view.
+HTC Vive devices with a HMD and two hand controllers were used for every subject to interact in our test.
+The headset features a resolution of $1080\times1200$ pixels per eye, namely $2160\times1200$ pixels, and a 110-degree field of view.
+As for the virtual environment setting, backgrounds with complex textures or contrasting colors and settings with high or low light intensity would enhance the contrast between point clouds and the environment, as shown in Fig.~\ref{fig:environment}.
+Thus, we preferred a comfortable environment with mild contrast as the scene of our experiment.
 Following the recommendations from Recommendation ITU-R BT.500-13~\cite{itu500}, a room with gray walls was created as the virtual environment to conduct the experiment.
-Meanwhile, a virtual lamp of 6500 K color temperature was placed near the ceiling within the room.
+Meanwhile, the scene was lighted by a virtual lamp on the ceiling centralized above the models.
+The lamp is set as an area light with intensity values of 2 in Unity to simulate ordinary lighting in the room.